 Q. Where is personal data stored?
 Does it leave the European Economic Area?

 The Forms On Fire Platform is hosted on geo-redundant locations (“nodes”) in the United States of America and in the European Union.
 We understand that some companies and clients have strict rules about where software and data can be hosted.
-If the above regions are not sufficient to meet your data sovereignty or corporate requirements,
+If the above regions are not sufficient to meet your data sovereignty or corporate requirements, please email us to inquire about our plans to host outside these areas or to ask about our managed enterprise server option.

 Forms On Fire also provides software features to clients which allows them to anonymize personal data upon export out of the Forms On Fire Platform.